atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 ---
 layout: post
 title: Deep Text Correcter
-modified: 2016-12-19
+modified: 2017-01-03
 ---

 While context-sensitive spell-check systems (such as [AutoCorrect](https://en.wikipedia.org/wiki/Autocorrection)) are able to automatically correct a large number of input errors in instant messaging, email, and SMS messages, they are unable to correct even simple grammatical errors.
 For example, the message "I'm going to store" would be unaffected by typical autocorrection systems, when the user most likely intendend to communicate "I'm going to _the_ store".

-Inspired by recent advancements in NLP brought on by deep learning (such as those in Neural Machine Translation by [Bahdanau et al., 2014](http://arxiv.org/abs/1409.0473)), I decided to apply deep learning to this problem.
+Inspired by recent advancements in NLP driven by deep learning (such as those in Neural Machine Translation by [Bahdanau et al., 2014](http://arxiv.org/abs/1409.0473)), I decided to try training a neural network to solve this problem.
 Specifically, I set out to construct sequence-to-sequence models capable of processing a sample of conversational written English and generating a corrected version of that sample.
-Below I describe how I created this "Deep Text Correcter" system, and present some encouraging initial results.
+In this post I'll describe how I created this "Deep Text Correcter" system and present some encouraging initial results.
 All code is available on GitHub [here](https://github.com/atpaino/deep-text-correcter).

 ## Correcting Grammatical Errors with Deep Learning